lonycell/grafana.v7/docs/sources/developers/plugins/legacy/_index.md

 ## Examples

-We have three different examples that you can fork/download to get started developing your Grafana plugin.
+We have three different examples that you can fork/download to get started developing your ThingSPIN plugin.

  - [simple-json-datasource](https://github.com/grafana/simple-json-datasource) (small data source plugin for querying json data from backends)
  - [simple-app-plugin](https://github.com/grafana/simple-app-plugin)